ChloeZhu1/ChloeZhu1.github.io/_pages/math.md

 <h2 id="gdet">Gaussian Measure</h2>
 * A Gaussian measure in infinite dimensions is a probability measure defined by Gaussian behavior of all linear functionals, whose geometry is controlled by a hidden Cameron–Martin Hilbert space rather than translation invariance.

+It is closely related to Harmonic Analysis in that my research studied how function spaces built on those measures behave, and how symmetry survives in infinite dimensions.
+It investigated representations of groups (here, translations) on function spaces.

+Gaussian measures arise as invariant measures of infinite-dimensional elliptic operators, and the Cameron–Martin space identifies the finite-energy directions along which transport and heat equations remain well posed.

 [Back](https://chloezhu1.github.io/research-experience/#gaus)